 The Preschool Division is a learning community that develops students’ character formation and their skills in basic communication, reading, numeracy, preparing them for life through an academically excellent preschool program and relevant 6Qs curriculum delivered by nurturing and competent teachers, within a technologically-enriched, safe, and positive learning environment.

-The Senior High School or K-12 curriculum model of SISC is anchored on the 5Cs (Competence, Character, Collaboration, Creativity, and Commitment to Achieve).
+The Junior and Senior High School or K-12 curriculum model of SISC is anchored on the 5Cs (Competence, Character, Collaboration, Creativity, and Commitment to Achieve).
 The sources of standards are the National Curriculum of United Kingdom for Mathematics, Applied Science and Social Living, and Global Education and Common Core State Standards of United States for English.

 CURRICULUM, LEARNING APPROACHES, AND METHODOLOGIES